Fibonacci calculation at peak performance

 Conclusion

-For every peak performance algorithm you should analyze your inputs and make correct assumptions like input <= 71
+For every peak performance algorithm you should analyze your inputs and make correct assumptions like input <= 71, so this way you benefit of the approximation algorithm.

 If your inputs are super large, consider using native code, instead of working in VM code.
 It seems to pay off the Native code, in fact Elixir is kinda cheating because Erlang is probably calling some C code to compute this kinda numbers.